 In the Operating Room

 One parent may be allowed to go into the operating room (OR) and stay until the child is asleep.
 Parents of very young infants will be asked to wait in their child’s room.
 The anesthesiologist will discus this with you on a case by case basis.
-Child Life staff offer a class that can help you prepare for your child’s surgery.
-You may ask for a brochure about this class if you are interested.

 The OR will be brightly lit.
 A nurse will be there to explain what is being done.
 Once in the room, your child will be moved to a narrow, firm bed with a safety belt much like a seat belt.
 A blood pressure cuff will be put on your child’s arm.
 Sticky patches will be placed on her chest to watch her heartbeat.
 A special tape or lighted clip will be put on her finger or ear to check the oxygen level in the blood.

 While in the OR, you may see staff wearing masks, gloves, and goggles.

 The amount of time your child spends in the OR depends on what is being done.
 Your nurse will give you specific instruction on where to wait depending on the estimated length of your child’s surgery.
 You will have a pager if you wish to leave the area.
 This allows us to page you back when the surgeon is ready to talk with you.

 For longer surgeries, we will give you an update about every 2 hours as well as when it is ending.